 Every small business person considers whether or not to incorporate his business at some point.
 The form of a business isn't immutable; you can change the legal structure of your business as it grows.
 A common scenario is for small businesses to start out as sole proprietorships or partnerships and become incorporated at some later date when the business has grown.

-If you're one of the people considering incorporating your business, here are the main advantages of incorporating:
+If you're one of the people considering incorporating your business, here are the main advantages of incorporation:

 1. Limited Liability